seansolari/expam/README.md

 ```console
 brew info hdf5
 ```
-You should see something like `/usr/local/Cellar/hdf5/VERSION...` or `/opt/local/Cellar/hdf5/VERSION...` (ie. ignore everything after the complete version, which will have numbers separeted by dots).
+You should see something like `/usr/local/Cellar/hdf5/VERSION...` or `/opt/local/Cellar/hdf5/VERSION...` (ie. ignore everything after the complete version, which will have numbers separated by dots).
 Then set this environment variable with
 ```console
 HDF5_DIR=/opt/local/Cellar/hdf5/VERSION,
 ```